 Of course, if you simply sell your catalog to another entity you can also take the tax break as was intended.
-Examples would include selling to a publisher, investor, music catalog, post production facility, etc.
+Examples would include selling to a publisher, an investor, a music catalog, or a post-production facility.

-Companies that make software, video games, apps, toys and other physical products often need to own the music they use as they are selling a product.
-Again, this would follow the same rule — music sold to these entities that’s been previously written could qualify as well.
+Companies that make software, video games, apps, toys, and other products often need to own the music they use.
+Again, this would follow the same rule — music sold to these entities that’s was previously written could qualify for a tax break.

 Disclaimer: We are neither lawyers nor accountants.
 We recommend consulting your own legal and financial advisors.